-School of Biological Sciences (Faculty of Science & Environment)
+School of Geography, Earth and Environmental Sciences (NC) (Faculty of Science and Engineering (NC))

 Fellow of the Royal Entomological Society.

 Member of the Peninsular Invertebrate Forum.

 Chairman of the Peninsular Invertebrate Forum and editor of the Forums Bulletin .

 Member of Council of the British Arachnological Society (1999 - 2007).

 Editor of the Royal Entomological Societies Bulletin, Antenna.

 I have always been fascinated by the ecology of invertebrates, but it is the arachnids that have been the main focus of my recent work.
 My main areas of interest are the ecology of cave invertebrates, interactions between humans and invertebrates in their homes.